flibustier/blockathon2018.github.io/README.md

 5. if you have multiple repos during this hacakthon, the lowest scoring repo is used for your final mark (weakest link principle).

-6. Your final score is between 0.0 and 3.0, see the [scoreboard](https://beyondbankingdays.github.io/scoreboard)
+6. Your final score is between 1 - 10 [scoreboard](https://beyondbankingdays.github.io/scoreboard)

 ## How to get started.